-Light reflective value, or LRV, is a percentage of light that is reflected by any given paint color.
+Light reflective value (or LRV) in simplest terms is a percentage of light that is reflected by any given paint color.

-It’s generally measured on a scale of zero to 100 percent.
-0% is at one end and is black and reflects no light; 100% is white and reflects all light.
+You can actually predict how light or how dark the shade will be by using the LRV, which is generally measured on a scale of zero to 100 percent.
+0% is at one end which is black and it reflects no light; 100% is white and reflects all light.

 Why is the LRV Important?